Ladies & Gentlemen,

 MCA21, wherein the Lenders are Multilateral Agencies-World Bank, ADB

 and IFC for non availability of PAN of these Agencies.
 PAN is a

-mandatory fill under e-filing in MCA-21.
+mandatory ill under e-filing in MCA-21.

 In accordance with Section 134 (3) (a) of the Companies Act, 2013 an

 extract of the annual return in the prescribed format in MGT-9 is given

-as Annexure VII of this Report.
+as Annexure VI of this Report.

 provided in the Report on Corporate Governance.

 this report, together with the Certificate thereon is given in

-Annexure-IX to this Report.
+Annexure- VIII to this Report.

-A Statement indicating development and implementation of a risk
+A Statement indicating development and implementation of a Risk

-given in the Management Discussion and Analysis
+mitigation thereof are given in the Management Discussion and Analysis

 STATUTORY AUDITORS OF THE COMPANY